tuananh/hyper-mcp/README.md

 - Memory-safe execution with resource limits
 - Secure plugin distribution through container registries
 - Fine-grained access control for host functions
+- OCI plugin images are signed at publish time and verified at load time with sigstore.

 ## Getting Started